Q&A about the Max Weber Program

 No, if you have passed the MB exam successfully, you will only qualify for the Max Weber Program.
 Irrespective of this, proposals for scholarships by the German Academic Scholarship Foundation are made directly by head teachers.

 Yes, that is possible.
-You can apply via any access route once:
+You can be recommended or apply via any access route once:

 • MB exam